-AUTO mode is used when the unit is started from a location other than the control panel by using a transfer switch.
-AUTO (remote start) is the normal setting when the unit is being used as a standby power supply.
 Review the Pre-start Checklist and Manually Starting the Unit before putting the unit in AUTO mode.
 Follow all safety warnings and review all information on isolating the generator with a transfer switch if the unit is to be used as a standby power supply.
 See AUTO Exercise Timer, then proceed as follows:

-- 1. Perform a manual start of the unit at least once to verify the engine is operating correctly. - To check the remote start circuit, remove the wires from the remote start terminal block.
-Press the AUTO or MANUAL mode () button, and the display screen will show auto mode at the top of the screen. - 3.
-Attach a jumper wire (minimum 16 gauge) across the two terminals on the remote start terminal block.
-This applies a ground to the Power Zone controller to close the starting circuit contacts.
-The engine will crank, start, and run. - 4.
-Remove the jumper wire from the remote start terminal block and the engine will stop.
-Reconnect any necessary wires from the remote start switch (transfer switch) to the remote start terminal block. - Verify the unit is in AUTO mode.
+- Perform a manual start of the unit at least once to verify the engine and generator are operating correctly. - To check the remote start circuit, remove the wires from the remote start terminal block.
+Press the AUTO button, and the display screen will show auto mode at the bottom of the screen. - Attach a jumper wire (minimum 16 gauge) across the two terminals on the remote start terminal block.
+This applies a ground to the controller to close the starting circuit contacts.
+The engine will crank, start, and run.

+- Remove the jumper wire from the remote start terminal block and the engine runs the stop sequence.
+Reconnect any necessary wires from the remote start switch (transfer switch) to the remote start terminal block. - 5.
+Verify the unit is in AUTO mode.
 The display screen should show AUTO mode at the top of the screen. - 6.
-Switch the main circuit breaker ON (I). - 7.
-Secure the unit by closing and locking all access doors. - 8.
+Switch the main circuit breaker ON (I). - Secure the unit by closing and locking all access doors. - 8.
 The unit is now ready for remote starting.

-See Figure 3-3.
+See Figure 3-1.
 The remote start terminal block provides a connection for installation of a remote start switch which will allow the unit to be started by a remote drycontact closure switch.
-For location of the remote start terminal block, see Figure 2-4.
+For location of the remote start terminal block, see Figure 2-5.